 Dressing well for meetings is a sign of respect in Mozambique.
 It is very important to wear clean clothes that have been ironed.

 The dress code really depends on where one works.
 However, it is usually best to aim for dressing formally.
-For men, a lightweight suit and tie is appropriate for most workplaces.
+For men, a lightweight suit and tie are appropriate for most workplaces.
 Women can wear suits too, though a blazer with a dress of an appropriate length is acceptable.

-Locals often expect foreign women to behave differently.
-So they may not be held to the same gender roles so strictly.
+Locals often expect foreign women to behave differently, so they may not be held to the same gender roles so strictly.
 Female expats should bear in mind that touching a member of the opposite sex during conversation is taboo.

 Business culture in Mozambique

-The lax attitude to time that Mozambicans have can be frustrating for expats.
+Mozambican culture places less emphasis on timeliness, which can be frustrating for expats.
 Family commitments contribute significantly to lateness or even absenteeism.
 However, foreigners are still expected to be on time for everything.

 Mozambicans tend to communicate more indirectly.
 They would rather agree with someone than argue a point.
 It is more polite to accept an invitation and not show up than to decline.
 Generally speaking, an arm's length of personal space is appropriate during conversations.
 Women should note that touching the opposite sex should be avoided.
 Men often take touching as a sign of interest.